Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

      2. A unique identifier was entered incorrectly.
 In this case you don't actually have a duplicate, you just have an incorrect unique identifier.
 This error would need to be remedied.
      3. More than one variable is used to identify unique participants and the row is not actually a duplicate.
         - Take for example a student id and a class id.
 Multiple unique identifiers may be used if data is collected on participants in multiple locations and treated as unique data.
 In this case, the data is not truly duplicate because the combined identifiers are unique.
-        - Another example of this is if your data is organized in long format (discussed below \@ref(structure)).
+        - Another example of this is if your data is organized in long format ([discussed below](#structure)).
 In this case unique study identifiers may repeat in the data but they should not repeat for the same form and same time period in your data.

 <div class="figure" style="text-align: center">
 <img src="img/duplicate.PNG" alt="A comparison of data with duplicate cases and data with no duplicate cases" width="100%" />